 It's okay to enjoy things like luxury pens that don't necessarily serve or improve upon some particular function or achieve some heartlessly mechanical result.

-It is, therefore, completely rational to buy a luxury pen for the feeling alone.
+It is, therefore, completely worthy to buy an expensive pen for the feeling alone.

 4.)
 "Having a luxury pen means you have of a 'self-esteem problem.'"

 If they don't have a huge qualitative difference in functionality from normal pens, then why do people spend lots of money on expensive pens?
 Some would say it's because they have a "self-esteem problem."

 I think we can all find this sentiment super condescending to most people who own (and, what's more, enjoy) a luxury pen.

 Plus, if that argument really made sense, then anyone who owns jewelry would really be better off with plastic fakes.
 Wedding rings would then be better off as plastic too, and those of us who think different would just have bloated mental images of ourselves.